-The Corporation also has leases for office space, staff accommodation and storage in Mongolia that expire within the next 12 months.
-The Corporation has elected not to apply the requirements of IFRS 16 to these leases and the Corporation expenses lease payments for these facilities as incurred, totaling \$89,803 (2019 -\$113,831).
+The Corporation also has leases for office space, staff accommodation and storage in Mongolia with initial lease terms of less than 12 months.
+The Corporation has elected not to apply the requirements of IFRS 16 to these leases and the Corporation expenses lease payments for these facilities as incurred, totaling \$73,940 (2020 - \$89,803).